kondakoffer/PicChrono/README.md

 It is recommended to use a virtual environment to install the package (see [here](https://docs.python.org/3/library/venv.html)).

 ## Usage

-Once the package is installed, you can use it as follows:
+Once the package is installed, you can use it as a command line tool or as a python package.

+### As command line tool
+The intended usage is as command line tool.
+You can use it as follows:
 ```bash
 PicChrono [OPTIONS] SOURCE_PATH [DESTINATION_DIR] [ERROR_DIR]
 ```